 This dissatisfaction works its way up to management as well.
 After all, it’s unsettling to captain a ship when your crew is ready for mutiny.

 Lastly, your employees need to maintain a positive attitude to make customers feel welcome.
-And chances are, they will have an easier time maintaining that hospitality when they feel adequately respected and rewarded as employees.
+Chances are, they’ll have an easier time maintaining that hospitality when they feel adequately respected and rewarded.

 Knowing a little about your employee’s personality, interests, and work ethics can go a long way in tailoring your praise for their best efforts.
 After all, no one ever quit a job for receiving too much recognition and praise.